What's the meaning of the phrase 'Chick flick'?

 "Films like Russ Meyers' 'Beyond the Valley of the Dolls' (1970) and 'Twilight People' (1972) ...
 Corman's 'Black Mama, White Mama' (1972), another chick-flick set in a slammer in the Phillipines. [sic]"

 The transition in the commonly understood meaning of the term came with a spate of films that had particular appeal to women.
 Foremost amongst these was the 1991 film 'Thelma & Louise', starring Susan Sarandon and Geena Davis.
 This had the promotional tagline 'Somebody said get a life... so they did'.
-The film, which had a women writer, was extremely successful and lead to film studios becoming aware of a potential new audience.
+The film, which had a woman writer, was extremely successful and led to film studios becoming aware of a potential new audience.